 - Seizures, blurred speech and double vision are less common.

 - It may progress rapidly to coma and death if untreated.
+Death can occur within 24 hours of developing ataxia if immediate descent does not occur.

 High-altitude pulmonary oedema